Quelaan1/Quelaan1/README.md

-- 👋 Hi, I’m Tilak Kumar a Frontend developer
+- 👋 Hi, I’m Tilak Kumar a Software developer
 - 🌱 I’m currently learning Nest.js
 - 🔭 I’m proficient in HTML5, CSS3, SASS, JavaScript, Nextjs, React, Redux, TypeScript, and Bootstrap.
-- 💞️ I’m looking to collaborate on any projects that i might be helpful in.
+- 💞️ I’m looking to collaborate on any projects that I might be helpful in.
 - 📫 You can reach me via mailtotilak@icloud.com.